 • To monitor the student in mainstreamed classes

 How are students admitted to the Options Program?

-Any student found acceptable for admission to Brethren Christian Junior & Senior High School who has been tested and identified as having a learning disability is eligible.
+Any student found acceptable for admission to BCHS who has been tested and has either an IEP or 504 plan is eligible.

-- The first step is to apply for admission to Brethren Christian through regular channels.
-In the written application or at the time of the family interview, request an application for consideration for Options placement.
+• The first step is to apply for admission to BCHS through regular channels, signifying interest in the Options Program.
+A separate Options’ application must be completed and submitted for consideration for Options placement.

-- Submit results of recent (within the last 3 years) comprehensive educational, psychological or medical testing, demonstrating the need for this special program.
+• Second step is to submit results of recent (within the last 3 years), comprehensive educational and psychological testing, demonstrating the need for this special program.

-- The counselor, in conjunction with the school psychologist, will evaluate testing and records to determine if the needs of the student can be met by the program.
-Admission to the school may be determined by the program’s suitability for the student.
+• Third, the Options’ Director will evaluate testing and records to determine if the student’s needs can be met by the program.
+Admission to the school may be determined by the program’s suitability for your student.